cjdbarlow/bedside-notebook/orphans/orphans.md

 			* Atria has no valves and is pretty weak so can only generate ~5mmHg of additional pressure
 		* Normally, atrial kick is more important and so A usually > E, i.e. E/A <1
 		* With deterioration:
-			* Grade I: LVEDP increases, which reduces diastolic filling (smaller E wave) but atrial kick still relatively reasonably decent, and so E/A reversal occurs (A bigger than E)
+			* Grade I: LVEDP ↑, which reduces diastolic filling (smaller E wave) but atrial kick still relatively reasonably decent, and so E/A reversal occurs (A bigger than E)
-			* Grade II: LAP (filling) pressures increase so gradient is restored.
-Atria is still a little bitch and so its contribution is relatively small against the increased LV DP so E>A. Looks "normal" from a FLOW point of view on echo, but the pressures are higher.
+			* Grade II: LAP (filling) pressures ↑ so gradient is restored.
+Atria is still a little bitch and so its contribution is relatively small against the ↑ LV DP so E>A. Looks "normal" from a FLOW point of view on echo, but the pressures are higher.
 				* Valsalva will reduce LA filling pressures, which will restore "normal" filling pressures and therefore E phase filling is reduced and A>E again.
 This allows pseudonormal to be differentiated from grade I dysfunction.
-			* Grade III: E wave becomes progressively larger as LAP increases, and A wave becomes smaller because the little bitch atrium can't contract against such high LV pressures.
+			* Grade III: E wave becomes progressively larger as LAP ↑, and A wave becomes smaller because the little bitch atrium can't contract against such high LV pressures.
 			* Grade IV:
 			* As ventricle gets stiffer, its diastolic filling time reduces because it distends so quickly.
 E wave duration shortens because the ventricle fills (and stops filling) so quickly.
 		* E/E'